illinoistech-itm/jhajek/itmd-521/notes/chapter-02/chapter-02.md

 % Spark the Definitive Guide 2nd Edition
 % Chapter 02
-% A Gentle Introduction to Spark
+% A Gentle Overview to Spark

 # A Gentle Overview